Burns support groups

 To participate in the live chat, users must be registered and logged in.
 If you would like to share your experiences or discuss any issues you may be having in relation to burns, please register ahead of time and then login on the night.

 In March 2023 we welcomed invited speaker, PhD student Christia Huntington, to talk about her work creating a burns module of the HealthTalk website which went live in June 2023.
+This site has now transitioned onto Hexi - Health Experiences Insights.
 If you are interested in reading and hearing from others with burn injuries from those with lived experience of burn injuries you can access the site below and they would be interested in your feedback about the content.

 Coping with the stress of a traumatic incident